HBD-BH/Unity_Reacher/README.md

 ### Running the code

 To run the code, please open `Continuous_Control.ipynb` as a Jupyter notebook and follow the instructions given therein.

+### Documentation

+You find a report with a more detailed description of the implementation in the [doc](doc) subfolder.